 All textbooks must be purchased prior to the first day of class.
 Failure to purchase these books will place the student's standing in the program in jeopardy.
 Textbooks and software are available at the Skyline Bookstore one week before the first day of class, or on-line at www.amazon.com or other sites.

 SUMMER / SURG 440:

+Medical Law and Ethics.
+See Syllabus of Instructor for MEDA 415

-Medical Law and Ethics, 5th Edition, Bonnie Fremgen, 2016, Pearson Understanding Anatomy & Physiology: A Visual, Auditory, Interactive Approach, 2nd Edition, Sloan Thompson, 2015, FA Davis Any Medical Dictionary, textbook or software.
+Any Medical Dictionary, textbook or software.
 Examples: Mosby's, Taber's, or Dorland's